Blackboyy01/Monday-coffee-Sales/README.md

 ### 2.5 Sales Growth Momentum

 Month-on-month sales growth data highlights strong positive momentum in select cities.
 Ahmedabad recorded 94% growth in November 2023, Jaipur 51% in October 2023, and Pune 69% in July 2023.
-These spikes may reflect seasonal demand, promotional activity, or new customer acquisition — all warranting further investigation to assess repeatability.
+These spikes may reflect seasonal demand, promotional activity, or new customer acquisition, all warranting further investigation to assess repeatability.

 -----